 Changes to This Notice

-We reserve the right to change this Notice.
+We reserve the right to change this Notice of Privacy Practices.
 We reserve the right to make the revised or changed Notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current Notice on-site on-site as well as www.baptistonline.org.
 We will also provide you with an updated copy of the Notice upon request.
 The Notice will contain the effective date on the top of the first page.

 To file a privacy complaint with Baptist, contact 1-877-BMH-TIPS (1-877-264-8477) and choose Option 4, or submit your complaint in writing to the Corporate Privacy and Security Officer, Baptist Memorial Health Care Corporation, 350 N. Humphreys Blvd., Memphis, TN 38120.